 Every student that is funded by the Duncan Fund to travel to a conference is required to present a student seminar before the conference.
 The proposal for such travel must be submitted at least 6 weeks before the start of the travel, to allow time for the scheduling and presentation of the seminar.

-Proposals submitted to Victoria Danker are first reviewed for appropriateness and completeness by the committee chair.
+Proposals submitted to Susan Setzer are first reviewed for appropriateness and completeness by the committee chair.

 An inappropriate or incomplete proposal will be returned to the proposer, with a message indicating the problems with the proposal.